edgelesssys/marblerun.sh/content/docs/getting-started/coordinator.md

 ## Client API

-The Coordinator clients can be devided into two major groups.
+The Coordinator clients can be divided into two major groups.

 * The owners/providers/administrators who need to interact with the coordinator for deploying their confidential application and administrative tasks
 * The users/customers who use the coordinator for remote attestation and establishing trust with the application